What is Foodshare?

 Foodshare is a national not-for-profit, volunteer-powered charity which connects growers (schools, allotments, community and kitchen gardeners) with local charities.
 Our vision is for every school to have a Foodshare Bed and every grower to sow a little extra and share their surpluses with local charities that feed people.
 It’s a fulfilling and brand new way to give!

-Our vision is for every school to have a Foodshare bed, so that each child can learn about growing and experience the joy of sharing with their community.
+Our vision is for every school to have a Foodshare Garden, so that each child can learn about growing and experience the joy of sharing with their community.

 The other main aims of Foodshare are to:

 - Reduce the spiraling food bills of charities

 - Produce locally-grown, seasonal and fresh produce to those that will benefit the most

 - Reduce food waste by distributing surplus food to charities instead of landfill or compost heaps

 To find out more out Foodshare in your area or to sign up, enter your post/zip code in the search box to the right.

 Foodshare was set up by Mark Desvaux and Daniel Spencer in 2010.
 They are grateful to the glut of courgettes on Mark’s allotment that summer that gave them the idea of sharing surplus veggies, which quickly transformed into a national growing and education Charity.

 We are grateful to all our volunteers, Foodshare Ambassadors, head teachers and most importantly the thousands of children who have inspired us by their enthusiasm and made this project such an amazing journey so far.
 You are our fuel!
 We are grateful to Milton Primary School (the first Foodshare School), members of the Milton Allotment and the East Anglia Children’s Hospice (the first Foodshare Charity) for helping make the the Foodshare vision a reality.
 To get involved with Foodshare, please contact our Chairman Mark Desvaux.